catsmells/apricot/README.md

 # apricot
-A next-generation browser engine made in Red.
+A next-generation browser engine (and browser) made in Red.

 ## Why should this even exist?